tansengming/rails-base/README.markdown

 [![Dependency Status](https://gemnasium.com/tansengming/rails-base.png)](https://gemnasium.com/tansengming/rails-base)
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/tansengming/rails-base/tree/develop)

+This is an accumulation of all my favorite Rails tools and services.
+With the boilerplates boilerplated and batteries included.
 Every Rails developer has their favorite set of tools and gems.
 These just happen to be mine.

+`.env.example` includes a good set of ENV variables to set up.

 Setup includes:

 - Active Admin, together with a super admin role to administer admin users.
 Endpoints are at  `/admin` and `/super_admins`.
-- Deliver all your pivotal stories with `rake pivotal:deliver_all_finished`.
 - RSpec, Factory Girl, Devise test helpers and Twitter Bootstrap setup and running.